Derivator Six-Functor-Formalisms -- Construction II: Introduction

-Cohomological (resp.\@ homological) descent as developed in \cite{Hor15} shows that these categories do not depend (up to equivalence) on the actual presentation of the stack, under mild assumptions on the derivator six-functor-formalism.
+Cohomological (resp.\@ homological) descent as developed in \cite{Hor15, Hor21c} shows that these categories do not depend (up to equivalence) on the actual presentation of the stack, under mild assumptions on the derivator six-functor-formalism.
 The left hand side version of the category allows easily for the construction of $f^*, f_*$-functors for morphisms between stacks and the right hand side version of the category allows easily for the construction of $f_!, f^!$-functors.
-However, one can show that for an algebraic stack we actually have a diagram of correspondences $X$ of shape $\Delta^{\op} \times \Delta$ and morphisms
+However, one can show that for a higher geometric stack in the sense of \cite{TV08} we actually have a diagram of correspondences $\widetilde{X}$ of shape $\Delta^{\op} \times \Delta$ and morphisms

+in which the diagram $\widetilde{X}$ might still not have values in $\mathcal{S}$ but does have values that are ``less stacky'' than $\widetilde{S}$ which makes this construction amenable to induction.
 Using the full derivator six-functor-formalism, this allows to show that the two categories (\ref{eqcats}) are equivalent, and also that base change and projection formula still hold for the combined operations.
-This will be explained in detail in a forthcoming article.
+This will be explained in detail in a forthcoming article \cite{Hor22}.

-The purpose of this article is to {\em construct} such derivator six-functor-formalisms starting from a ``derivator four-functor-formalism''.
-The latter is just a fibered multiderivator $\DD \rightarrow \SSS^{\op}$, where $\SSS^{\op}$ is the pre-multiderivator represented by $\mathcal{S}^{\op}$ considered as multicategory, setting:
+The purpose of this article is to {\em construct} such derivator six-functor-formalisms starting from a ``derivator four-functor-formalism'' by which we mean a fibered multiderivator $\DD \rightarrow \SSS^{\op}$, where $\SSS^{\op}$ is the pre-multiderivator represented by $\mathcal{S}^{\op}$ considered as multicategory, setting: